 Word count:

 Abstract

+How, if at all, do the findings of social psychology impact upon philosophical analyses of discrimination?
+In this chapter, I outline key findings from three research programs from psychology – concerning in-group/out-group favoritism; implicit bias; and stereotype threat.
+I argue that each set of findings presents challenges to how philosophical analyses of group discrimination are formulated, and propose possible revisions to be explored in future work.

-Introduction
+1. Introduction

 Research in social psychology focuses on the psychological mechanisms involved in and underpinning discrimination.
 The research program is vast (for accessible overviews, see Ramiah et al 2010, for research on gender discrimination in particular see Valian 1999, on racial discrimination see Blank et al 2004).
-In this chapter I focus on three areas of research from social psychology that have been taken up by philosophers: in-group/out-group favouritism; implicit bias; and stereotype threat.
+In this chapter I focus on three areas of research from social psychology that have been taken up by philosophers: in-group/out-group favoritism; implicit bias; and stereotype threat.
 Whilst each has garnered some philosophical attention, little attempt has been made to tease out the implications of this research for philosophical analyses of discrimination.
 In this chapter I explore the some of the ways in which insights from research from social psychology may require revision or fine-tuning to philosophical analyses of discrimination.
 Philosophers have good reason to attend to the findings of social psychology: not only to gain an understanding of the mechanisms that may underpin discrimination; but also to inform philosophical analyses of discrimination and ensure they are suitably formulated to capture the full range of the phenomena.

-1. Discrimination
+2. Discrimination

-In order to evaluate the implications of this research on analyses of discrimination, it will help to have an understanding of discrimination in view.
+In order to evaluate the implications of this research for analyses of discrimination, it will help to have an understanding of discrimination in view.
 For present purposes, we will focus on the analysis offered by Lippert-Rasmussen (2013), which has been recently elaborated and defended.
 The conditions are intended to capture the notion of group discrimination, which is arguably at issue in common usage of the notion of discrimination.
 Lippert-Rasmussen proposes the following set of conditions for group (direct) discrimination:

 An agent, X, discriminates against someone, Y, in relation to another, Z, by Φ-ing (e.g. hiring Z rather than Y) if and only if: